Esteves4/Smartbee/Scale/README.md

 #### Step 2: Install the hardware on arduino

+   1. Connecting GSM Module
-   1. Connecting HX711
+   2. Connecting HX711
-   2. Mounting the Load Cells
+   3. Mounting the Load Cells
-   2. Connecting the Load Cells on HX711
+   4. Connecting the Load Cells on HX711

 ## Authors